-Of course, not everyone needs counseling – sometimes we just need a Coach to help us work things through, put things into perspective and take ownership of the plan to move forward.
+Of course, not everyone needs counseling – sometimes we just need a someone to help us work things through, put things into perspective, allowing us to take ownership of the plan to move forward.
 The worker’s curiosity about the student’s experience of any small success in dealing with issues can ignite the student’s awareness that they have indeed overcome similar difficulties and then can assess what will work for them again.

 The two day course also equips front-line Student Advice staff to provide a resource to students rather than sign-posting as a first call: “the interview can often be the intervention” is the thinking behind this.
 Because the Solution Focused model is a strengths-based one, it doesn’t require intensive training to have a solution focused conversation about times when the student copes better; how come? what works for them?
 The worker is always curious about the strengths and coping strategies of the student in order that the student becomes more aware of them.